-Personally I think this spinach and goat's cheese quiche is stunning enough to make for guests - I'd be so proud to present this to my friends, perhaps under a dome that I can lift up with a flourish, to a chorus of 'oohs' and 'ahhs'.
+Personally I think this spinach and goat's cheese quiche would be a really lovely brunch dish to make for guests - I'd be so proud to present this to my friends, perhaps under a dome that I can lift up with a flourish, to a chorus of 'oohs' and 'ahhs'.

 Luckily, it's also easy enough that you can make it just for yourself, to eat in your PJs.

 There are all sorts of ways you could serve this quiche:

 - in pre-cut slices as part of a buffet

 - simply with salad for lunch (I love a bit of coleslaw on the side!)